tpahern/ALPS-Bayesian-Pathway-Analysis/README.md

 # ALPS-Bayesian-Pathway-Analysis
-A Jupyter Notebook explaining application of the Algorithm for Learning Pathway Structure
+A Jupyter Notebook illustrating application of the Algorithm for Learning Pathway Structure to complex pathway data